akirap3/akirap3/README.md

 Desire to learn knowledge, highly self-motivated, and self-management.
 Love to help and share with others.
 Embrace challenges and failures.
 Always find feasible solutions to negotiate with others and solve problems.

-* 🌍  I'm based in Taipei, Taiwan
+* 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [akirapf3@gmail.com](mailto:akirapf3@gmail.com)
 * 🧠  I'm learning Functional Programming